 3-4* hotel (July)

-A taxi ride to the center takes 10 minutes and costs 10 euros.
-The cooperation partners of the airport, Tallink Takso, Tulika, Tulika Premium and Airport Taxi will pick you up from the taxi stop next to the airport entrance.
+A taxi ride to the center takes 10 minutes and costs 10-15 euros.
+The cooperation partners of the airport, Tallink Takso and Forus Takso will pick you up from the taxi stop next to the airport entrance.
 Taxi drivers should always use a meter, and the fare to the Old Town should never exceed 15 euros.
-If your driver tries to cheat for more, always report to the corresponding taxi company.
-Against a receipt, they’ll refund the excess fare.

-Public transport options include buses and trams.
-A ticket to both costs 2 euros.
-To the center, use the bus line 2 and the tram line 4.
+Public transport option is bus.
+A ticket to costs 1.50 euros.
+To the center, use the bus line 2.
 Public transport options take about 20 minutes to the center.

 When to travel and weather